-Ed Sheeran has spoken about how being a songwriter has brought him fame and success and has at times been a source of therapy for him.
+Ed Sheeran says being a songwriter has not only brought him fame and success but has also been a source of therapy for him.

 The star from Suffolk, England, also revealed that he always like to stay in touch with his Irish roots and makes time to see his relatives whenever he is in Ireland.

-Sheeran was appearing on the BBC’s Desert Island Discs, which invites celebrities to talk about which songs they would want to take with them If they were to be stranded on a desert island.
+Sheeran was appearing on the BBC’s Desert Island Discs in 2017, which invites celebrities to talk about which songs they would want to take with them If they were to be stranded on a desert island.

 He told presenter Kirsty Young: “I come from an Irish family, spent most of my childhood summers and birthdays and Christmases in Ireland listening to trad music bands.”